belfortlabs/hello-fpga/AWS.md

 cargo run --release --package example --bin weighted-sum --features fpga
 ```

-Congratulations if the tutorial runs, you set-up the environment correctly!
+You should see the result of the weighted-sum complete much faster with the FPGA feature!
 In case you run into any issues, please open an issue in this repo.

 ## Other demos